at-pyrix/pyrix/README.md

 - **🔎 Article Search Functionality**: Title and description matching.

-- **🏷️ Categorisation of Articles**: Articles are manually categorised according to category upon creating.
+- **🏷️ Categorisation of Articles**: Articles are manually categorised according to category upon creation.

 - **🔖 Save for Later System**: (locally inside your browser)